 One of the most important aspects of establishing a trust is picking your trustee or co-trustees.
 You obviously want someone you can trust, so your spouse or one of your children might seem like an obvious choice.
 But you might want to consider a third-party entity such as a bank, attorney or professional fiduciary to act as trustee.

+A family member or friend might do this for free, and sometimes people pick a family member and a professional as co-trustees.
 However, keep in mind that family dynamics can be complicated during an emotional time.
 If one sister is named a trustee and has control of a trust for her and her siblings, she might have to deal with resentment or haranguing from brothers and sisters unhappy about how she’s handling their shares.